Procedure Guide ·Dental Cleaning ·2026

 Common Exclusions

 Many policies exclude cosmetic dental procedures and orthodontics.
-Some exclude all dental cleanings unless disease is documented.
-Pre-existing dental conditions are always excluded.
-Read the dental section of any policy carefully — it varies widely between insurers.
+Some exclude all cleanings unless disease is documented.
+Pre-existing conditions are always excluded.
+Review the dental section carefully.

 🇺🇸 US Pet Insurance Guide